proxmox-lxc-autoscale

 docker build -t lxc-autoscale .

-Modify the YAML configuration file (e.g., lxc_autoscale.yaml) with the Proxmox hosts SSH parameters and the required use_remote_proxmox option to make the app execute commands to remote hosts:
+Modify the YAML configuration file (lxc_autoscale.yaml) with the Proxmox host SSH parameters and the required use_remote_proxmox option to make the application execute commands on remote hosts:

 use_remote_proxmox: true